 Martin Whitfield MSP has led his first Member’s debate in the Scottish Parliament on the subject of ‘Championing the Right to Holistic Family Support’.

-The South Scotland MSP is also Scottish Labour’s Spokesperson for Children & Young People and it is in that capacity that Mr Whitfield initiated the debate.
+The South Scotland MSP is also his party’s Spokesperson for Children & Young People and it is in that capacity that Mr Whitfield initiated the debate.
 It attracted widespread support and praise from charities and voluntary organisations working in the children and families sector, including Children 1st and Barnardo’s Scotland.

 The motion tabled for the debate noted the belief that all families across Scotland that need additional support should be able to access help when and where they need it, a right established under article 18 of the UN Convention on the Rights for the Child.